 Venice is romantic, historic, and gorgeous.
 The canals, the gondolas, the architecture, and the colorful towns of Murano and Burano make this is one of Europe’s grandest cities to visit.

-Top Experiences: Wander the streets of Venice, visit St. Mark’s Square, climb the Campanile di San Marco for a bird’s eye view over Venice, walk across the Rialto Bridge, tour Doge’s Palace, day trip to Murano and Burano, and ride a gondola.
+Top Experiences: Wander the streets of Venice, visit St. Mark’s Basilica, climb the Campanile di San Marco for a bird’s eye view over Venice, walk across the Rialto Bridge, tour Doge’s Palace, day trip to Murano and Burano, and ride a gondola.

 25. The Faroe Islands, Denmark